 To connect the Projector View to a projector or HDTV, you must open the Crowdpurr Experience Dashboard on a web browser (Google Chrome recommended) running on either a laptop or desktop computer that has a "Video Output" port.
 The Video Output port is usually an HDMI, DVI, or VGA connector that can be connected to one of your projector or HDTV's "Video Input" ports.

 Most modern laptops will have an HDMI Video Output port on the side that can be used to extend the "desktop" of your laptop to either an external monitor, projector, or HDTV.

 Using a Desktop Computer

-To connect to a desktop computer, you will need to connector your projector or HDTV to either the main Video Output of the graphics card of the computer or to a secondary Video Output port of the graphics card.
+To connect to a desktop computer, you will need to connect your projector or HDTV to either the main Video Output of the graphics card of the computer or to a secondary Video Output port of the graphics card.
 Many desktop computers now have graphics cards with multiple Video Output ports to support connecting multiple monitors for an extended desktop configuration.